What’s the Difference Between Administration and Liquidation?

 A creditors’ voluntary liquidation (CVL) is an insolvency procedure that begins when the company directors realise their insolvent position, and agree with the creditors to voluntarily liquidate the company.

-A CVL is seen as a way to smoothly liquidate the business, and agreements are made between the directors and creditors that ensure proceeds from the liquidation are divided evenly.
+A CVL is seen as a way to smoothly wind up the business, and agreements are made between the directors and creditors that ensure proceeds from the liquidation are divided evenly.
 A CVL is often overseen by a licensed insolvency practitioner who sells off the company’s assets and winds up operations.

 Once assets have been sold, the company is struck from the Companies House register and ceases to exist.
 The directors will not be held liable for any outstanding debts that may be owed after this, unless allegations of fraud or misconduct arise.